ishabagadiya/TradeSense/SWAP_INTEGRATION_GUIDE.md

 ### Step 3: Test the Integration

 1. **Generate a Trading Signal**: Use your existing flow to generate signals
-2. **Look for BUY signals**: The swap section only appears for BUY signals
+2. **Look for BUY or HOLD signals**: The swap section appears for BUY and HOLD signals
 3. **Connect Wallet**: Make sure your wallet is connected
 4. **Enter Amount**: Input the USDC amount you want to swap
 5. **Execute Swap**: Click the swap button to execute